daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupAlchemyDevMode.md

   1. Alchemy only shows `daos` that are registered via `DAOregistry` and tracked by DAOstack subgraph for the respective network.
 You can send the `.json` of your DAO details to us (contact Nave Rachman, telegram: @NaveRachman) and we will help you.

-  2. Since above process of registering DAO takes up to 24hrs in following section we provide way to hack it during development
+  2. Since above process of registering DAO takes up to 24hrs in following section we provide way to hack it during development and start your own graph-node

 ### Use DAOstack rinkeby subgraph